 One of our findings was that search queries made by users were indexed in Google.

 It caused a big issue with thin content, so we obviously decided to de-index the search results.
-We prepared a brand-new and strong category pages, which were supposed to be new landing pages of our clients’ website.
+We prepared brand-new and strong category pages, which were supposed to be new landing pages of our clients’ websites.

 In this particular case, the log analysis resulted in a much smarter decision – to de-index search queries gradually, while new category landing pages would grow and slowly take over the traffic.